solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 **Important**:

 In the tasks below, you will be asked to enter a unique identifier in several places.
-You can find your unique identifer by looking at the username you were provided for logging into the Azure portal.
+You can find your unique identifier by looking at the username you were provided for logging into the Azure portal.
 Your username is in the format `user-UNIQUEID@msazurelabs.onmicrosoft.com`, where the _UNIQUEID_ component looks like `A01`, `B22`, or `C04`, as examples.

 Please locate this value and note it for the steps below.